 Oh, of course, there are times when all the heart's hopes and mind's beliefs crumble, as we look out from our separate mudholes at a pitiless, predatory world, where all creatures, including the human variety, claw, clobber or devour each other.
 One can imagine a would-be suicide, seized by a moment of terrifying perception, when he looks at himself and the world as it really does often seem to be - a picture of unrelieved horror.
 At one time or another, many of us have been would-be suicides.
 I know.
-I have been one.
+I have been one roa memory of forgotten vastnesses which await rediscovery, but only if we somehow manage to emerge from the infernal rackets in our heads and hearts.